dezh-tech/nos3/CONTRIBUTING.md

 ## Commit Guidelines

-Please follow these rules when committing changes to the Immortal:
+Please follow these rules when committing changes to the NOS3:

 - Each commit should represent a single, atomic change to the codebase.
   Avoid making multiple unrelated changes in a single commit.